calmm-js/karet.util/README.md

 example, or
 the
 [`>|`](http://comp.lang.functional.narkive.com/zZJZg20r/a-family-of-function-application-operators-for-standard-ml) operator
-defined in Usenet post by some rando.
+defined in a Usenet post by some rando.

 For example: